3 Weeks Of Period | Causes, Risks, Solutions

 Lifestyle Adjustments During Prolonged Menstruation

-- Nutrient-rich diet: Focus on iron-rich foods like spinach, lentils, red meat to combat anemia.
+• Nutrient-rich diet: Focus on iron-rich foods like spinach, lentils, beans, eggs, fish, poultry, and red meat if you eat it to support iron levels.

-- Mental health support: Prolonged periods take emotional toll; mindfulness practices help cope better.
+• Mental health support: Prolonged periods can take an emotional toll; mindfulness practices, gentle movement, and counseling support can help you cope better.

-These measures don’t replace medical care but provide some relief while healing occurs.
+These measures don’t replace medical care but provide some relief while proper evaluation and treatment are arranged.

 The Role of Tracking Menstrual Cycles in Identifying Problems Early